 This tutorial will step you through how to make a Halloween pumpkin and add a face using only the Cricut Design Space shapes.
 Use this technique to create a whole arsenal of faces for Halloween.

-Note: You can download a copy of the finished pumpkin made in this tutorial from the Resource Library.
-And, if you’l like even more jack-o’-lanterns for your Cricut projects, you can purchase our Halloween Jack-o’-lantern, Pumpkins, & Letters bundle from our Etsy store.
+Note: If you’d like even more jack-o’-lanterns for your Cricut projects, you can purchase our Halloween Jack-o’-lantern, Pumpkins, & Letters bundle from our Etsy store.

 Ready to get started?
 All you need is your Cricut Design Space account and some ingenuity.
 Let’s go.

 Log In to Cricut Design Space and Create a New Project.

 Once you have a fresh canvas, click the Shapes icon in the left column and take a look at the shapes tools.
 There aren’t many, but you’d be surprised what you can do with them.
 The key to creating unique images with the available shapes is to use multiple shapes and merge and/or slice them til you get what you want.
 Often you’ll use a shape more as a “tool” for sculpting images.

 We’ll create a pumpkin with five segments that looks something like this:

 Create an oval for the front segment (segment 1)